Arch of Augustus (Susa): Description

 From above, the arch forms a rectangle 11.93 metres long and 7.3 metres wide.
 It rests on two large bases and there is only one archway.
-The white marble of the arch was sourced from a nearby quarries at Fornesto and Tre Piloni.
+The white marble of the arch was sourced from a nearby quarries at Foresto and Tre Piloni.

 The arch has a unique arcade, in which the archivolt is supported by pilasters.
 The entablature rests on four Corinthian columns placed at the extremities of each corner, such that a quarter of each drum is embedded in the monument.

 The lowest architrave is composed of three bands of which the lowest band is thicker than the middle band, and this in turn is thicker than the top band.
 Above the architrave, a frieze composed of a bass relief stretches around all four sides.
 Above that is the cornice which has twenty-two corbels on each face and twelve on each side of the arch.
 The corbels' panels are decorated with roses.
-On tob of that rests the attic, which displays an inscription on both faces.
+On top of that rests the attic, which displays an inscription on both faces.